Davit Nazaretyan

 Link Building Can Make or Break Your SEO

 You might follow what someone on YouTube calls a “secret strategy,” only to realize it goes against Google’s policies or ranking guidelines.
-You might even spend thousands of dollars on high-DR links that do absolutely nothing—because they’re not relevant or earned in a natural way.
+You might even spend thousands of dollars on high-DR links that do absolutely nothing because they’re not relevant or earned in a natural way.

 So in this guide, we’ll walk through:

-• ✅ The 10 best link building strategies that actually work in 2025
+• The 10 best link building strategies that actually work in 2026

-Best Link Building Strategies in 2025
+Best Link Building Strategies in 2026

-1. Value-Driven Outreach (Not Just “Hey, Link to Me”)
+1. Value-Driven Outreach (Not Just Asking for Links)

 Instead of sending mass emails that scream “template,” take a value-first approach.